 2018 Program biography (646 words)

 David Finckel and Wu Han are among the most esteemed and influential classical musicians in the world today.
 They are recipients of Musical America’s Musicians of the Year award, one of the highest honors granted by the music industry.
 The talent, energy, imagination, and dedication they bring to their multifaceted endeavors as concert performers, recording artists, educators, artistic administrators, and cultural entrepreneurs go unmatched.
 Their duo performances have garnered superlatives from the press, public, and presenters alike.

 In high demand year after year among chamber music audiences worldwide, the duo has appeared each season at the most prestigious venues and concert series across the United States, Mexico, Canada, the Far East, and Europe to unanimous critical acclaim.
-In addition to his duo activities, David Finckel served as cellist of the Grammy Award-winning Emerson String Quartet for thirty-four years.
+In addition to his duo activities, David Finckel served as cellist of the Grammy Award-winning Emerson String Quartet for thirty-four seasons.

 David and Wu Han have achieved universal renown for their passionate commitment to nurturing the careers of countless young artists through a wide array of education initiatives.
 For many years, the duo taught alongside the late Isaac Stern at Carnegie Hall and the Jerusalem Music Center.
 Under the auspices of the Chamber Music Society of Lincoln Center, David Finckel and Wu Han launched the Chamber Music Encounters program in New York and direct the LG Chamber Music School, which serves dozens of young musicians in Korea annually.
 In 2013, David and Wu Han established a chamber music studio at the Aspen Music Festival and School.
 David Finckel serves as Professor of Cello at The Juilliard School, as well as Artist-in-Residence at Stony Brook University.
 David Finckel and Wu Han reside in New York.